RebornOS-Team/new-cnchi-code-lts/README.md

-# new-cnchi-code-lts
+# new-cnchi-code
-New cnchi code lts
+New cnchi code used

+See the Wiki.